wh-alice/mig_visualstudio/vs/profiling/using-profiling-methods-to-collect-performance-data-from-the-command-line.md

 ---
-title: "Using Profiling Methods to Collect Performance Data from the Command Line | hehe" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "Using Profiling Methods to Collect Performance Data from the Command Line" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"